CARTAvis/carta-frontend/README.md

 ```
 npm i carta-frontend
 ```
 The files will be installed to your `node-modules` directory.
-For a system-wide 'global' installation (using the `-g` flag) it would be at `/usr/lib/node_modules`, whereas for a local user installation, it would be at `$PWD/node_modules`.
+For a system-wide 'global' installation (using the `-g` flag) this is located at `/usr/lib/node_modules`, whereas for a local user installation, it is located at `$PWD/node_modules`.

 You can install specific frontend versions by appending `@` plus the version number.
 For example,
 ```